raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ## Queue Authorization

-When a client from a guest DS joins a group, it provides the owning DS with a FanoutAuth token.
-The owning DS can then use that token to prove to the guest DS that it is authorized to deliver messages to the queue of that client.
+When a client from a guest DS joins a group, it provides the hub with a FanoutAuth token.
+The hub can then use that token to prove to the guest DS that it is authorized to deliver messages to the queue of that client.

 # Framing and processing overview